Buggaboo/flex_sqlite_rs/README.md

 All we need now is a magic attribute that generates the packing and unpacking code for flexbuffers.

 ## TODO
+- [ ] create dynamic sqlite3 aggregate function, that will use column names as keys
 - [ ] Create attribute to generate unpacking function for arbitrary columns
 - [ ] Benchmark flex vs flat packing speed
 - [ ] Benchmark flex vs flat unpacking speed